inCituAR/Accelerate-SF/README.md

 * Suggested types to consider are “new construction”, “new construction wood frame”.

 ### 2. Current Status Date/Filed Date/Issued Date:
 A search on Google Street View might reveal some projects in the datasets are already finished even when their permits status is not updated to “complete”.
-Something to consider is to control the universe of data
+Something to consider is to control the universe of data.

 ### 3. Proposed Use
 Building type is a required input for model generation.
 The values from the source data will need to be cast into one of the few accepted types that our backend schema defined.
 Please check the data dictionary for what those accepted values are.